jpirnay/papyrix-reader/docs/webserver.md

 ## Prerequisites

-- Your CrossPoint Reader device
+- Your Papyrix Reader device
 - A WiFi network
 - A computer, phone, or tablet connected to the **same WiFi network**